Skip to content

 Action parameters

-detail True for instance actions (/{pk}/action), False for collection actions (/action)
+detail yes True for instance actions (/{pk}/action), False for collection actions (/action)

-path Custom URL path (defaults to function name)
+path no Custom URL path (defaults to function name)

 Custom path